lambda826/My-Notebook/99 Interview/Behavior Interview.md

 ## Failed or Mistake
-There was once when I was oncall, I got a TT asking us to fix the AWS IAM issue, the TT navigated me to the
+There was once when I was oncall, I got a TT asking us to fix the AWS IAM issue, the TT navigated me to the problem detail page where there was a button say "Click to fix", so I clicked the button, without understanding the effect.

 ## Conflicting Priorities